Marty Bergen (baseball): Death

 In January 1900, at his home in North Brookfield, Massachusetts, the 28-year-old Bergen was found dead in a murder–suicide.
 Neighbors expressed shock and said they saw no warning signs.
 Several had seen him before the tragedy unfolded, and recalled him as "unusually cheerful" and "pleasant" when conversing with them.
 The neighbors also told reporters how devoted he always seemed to his wife.
 The medical examiner reported that Bergen killed his wife and two children with an axe, then used a straight razor to forcefully cut his own throat.
 Bergen's father discovered the bodies.
 According to The New York Times:

-The little boy [Bergen's 3-year-old son] was lying on the floor with a large wound in the head.
-Mrs. Bergen's skull was terribly crushed, having evidently been struck more than one blow by the infuriated husband.
-The appearance of the little girl [his 6-year-old daughter found on the kitchen floor next to Bergen] also showed that a number of savage blows had been rained upon the top and side of her head.
-Bergen's throat had been cut with a razor, and the head was nearly severed.

 In actuality, the razor cut likely would not have been able to sever enough ligaments to go deep enough to nearly sever Bergen's head, but it would have created a lot of blood from slicing the jugular vein and carotid artery, making it appear that the head had been nearly severed from the body.